What Do You Want to Be When You Grow Up?

 At some point between childhood and adulthood, many people second-guess their chosen career paths and decide to change majors during college.
 In hindsight, was it a smart move or a tactical error?
 Three-quarters of our respondents don't regret the decision to switch majors.
 That said, 7 in 10 people who changed their focus have thought about returning to school for another degree.

 For today's adults, juggling the responsibilities of work and home can be tough enough without adding school to the mix.
-However, for people who require flexible schedules and the option to get a degree from home, there are numerous options for online and distance learning programs.
-Online trade schools, technical schools, colleges, and universities all offer numerous training options for careers in virtually any industry – from health care to business, culinary arts to criminal justice.
+However, for people who require flexible schedules and the option to get a degree from home, there are numerous options for online programs.
+Online trade schools, technical schools, colleges, and universities all offer numerous training options for careers in virtually any industry — from healthcare to business, skilled trades to computers and technology.

 Achieve Your Childhood Dreams